-I still remember my first flight: Bangalore to Chennai back then in January 2011 along with my husband.
-It was for a Visa interview in the United States of America.
+I have a vivid memory of my inaugural flight: a journey from Bangalore to Chennai in January 2011, accompanied by my husband.
+The purpose was a Visa interview for our travel to the United States of America.

 Taking a day off from work without disclosing the reason, I was newly married and enthusiastic.
 My husband had an opportunity for work in the United States, which was thrilling for both of us as it meant traveling to a foreign land, a first-time experience for me.

 Scheduled for an evening flight, the interview was slated for the next day, and our plan was to return the same night.
 Filled with a mix of excitement and apprehension, I felt a bit nervous.
 Having never been on a flight before, my only exposure was through movies, leaving me with a somewhat fantastical idea of what air travel would be like.

 Upon arriving at the airport, my eyes were wide with the curiosity of a child.
 After check-in, while waiting in the lounge, we caught a glimpse of Lucky Ali passing by.
 Dressed in white, wearing glasses, and carrying a guitar, these sights, though common at airports, held a sense of novelty for me.